gezm0/internship_diploma/README.md

 - <s>Fill 'ships_id' column with ships_id_list.</s>
 - <s>Rework script for separate person lines with each starship (not several ships in one person line).</s>
 - <s>Write query to display output.</s>
+- Maby split tasks of pulling data about ships and persons to different scripts.
 - Add flask support to display output.

 <b><i>Contents:</i></b>